AleOnori98/MicroGridsPy_Doc/docs/source/advanced.rst

 * **Current capacity**
-The following function estimates the current battery bank capacity (energy constraint in the model)
+The following function estimates the current battery bank capacity (energy constraint in the model).
+Based on the previous bank capacity, initial bank capacity and hourly power exchange.

 .. raw:: html